Wizkiller96/WizBot/docs/medusa/creating-a-medusa.md

 Medusa system allows you to write independent medusae (known as "modules", "cogs" or "plugins" in other software) which you can then load, unload and update at will without restarting the bot.

-The system itself borrows some design from the current way Nadeko's Modules are written but mostly from never-released `Ayu.Commands` system which was designed to be used for a full Nadeko v3 rewrite.
+The system itself borrows some design from the current way WizBot's Modules are written but mostly from never-released `Ayu.Commands` system which was designed to be used for a full WizBot v3 rewrite.

-The medusa base classes used for development are open source [here](https://gitlab.com/kwoth/nadekobot/-/tree/v5/src/Nadeko.Medusa) in case you need reference, as there is no generated documentation at the moment.
+The medusa base classes used for development are open source [here](https://gitlab.com/WizNet/WizBot/-/tree/v5/src/WizBot.Medusa) in case you need reference, as there is no generated documentation at the moment.

 ### Term list